DanilGolikov/JmeterNamesTemplater/README.md

 ПExample of how to access counters:</br>
 `#{name(command,format)}` - IMPORTANT!
 If you don't specify the last two parameters, you must still keep the commas, e.g. `#{name(,)}`</br>
 `name` - The name of the counter</br>
 `command` - The command that determines the counter's return value.
-By default, getAndAdd is used</br>
+By default, addAndGet is used</br>
     - get - Get the current counter value</br>
     - resetAndGet - Reset the counter to its initial value and return the number</br>
     - getAndAdd - Get the current counter value and then add the increment</br>